ATtiny microcontroller comparison chart

 ATtiny (also known as TinyAVR) is a subfamily of the popular 8-bit AVR microcontrollers, which typically has fewer features, fewer I/O pins, and less memory than other AVR series chips.
 The first members of this family were released in 1999 by Atmel (later acquired by Microchip Technology in 2016).

 Features

-ATtiny microcontrollers specifically excludes various common features, such as: USB peripheral, DMA controller, crypto engine, or an external memory bus.
+ATtiny microcontrollers specifically exclude various common features, such as: USB peripheral, DMA controller, crypto engine, or an external memory bus.

 The following table summarizes common features of the ATtiny microcontrollers, for easy comparison.
 This table is not meant to be an unabridged feature list.